 Even in the aftermath of the incident, Fernandes maintained accountability and focussed on empowering his team to continue, even in the face of adversity.

 Jack Ma Leadership Traits and Skills

-Alibaba’s Jack Ma has an unrivalled work ethic and humble attitude when it comes to discussing his success.
+Alibaba’s Jack Ma has an unrivaled work ethic and humble attitude when it comes to discussing his success.

 Howard Schultz Leadership Traits